cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 };
 ~~~

-### Socket.io and websocket support
+### Socket.io and Websocket Support

-Client / backend communication is done via [socket.io](http://socket.io/) (websockets), so it is important to use `*.cloudcontrolapp.com` domain instead of `*.cloudcontrolled.com`.
-For more details please visit our [Websockets documentaion](https://www.cloudcontrol.com/dev-center/Platform%20Documentation#websockets).
+In Sails.js, client-backend communication is done using [websockets].
+In order to use sockets, it is important to use `*.cloudcontrolapp.com` domain instead of `*.cloudcontrolled.com`.
+For more details please check out the [cloudControl websockets documentation].

 ## Pushing and Deploying the App

-Choose a unique name to replace the `APP_NAME` placeholder for your application
-and create it on the cloudControl platform:
+To deploy your Sails.js application, choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform:

 ~~~bash
 $ cctrlapp APP_NAME create nodejs
 ~~~

-Push your code to the application's repository, which triggers the deployment
-image build process:
+Push your code to the application's repository, which triggers the deployment image build process:

 ~~~bash
 $ cctrlapp APP_NAME/default push
 ...
 ~~~

-add mysql
+Add the add [MySQL] add-on
 ~~~bash
 $ cctrlapp APP_NAME/default addon.add mysqls.free
 ~~~

-deploy
+Deploy the Sails.js application
 ~~~bash
 $ cctrlapp APP_NAME/default deploy
 ~~~